Russian submarine Losharik: History and features

 The submarine was laid down in 1988, but it was not launched until August 2003 due to financial problems, as well as the collapse of the Soviet Union.
 It is designated for research, rescue, and special military operations and is operated by the Main Directorate of Deep-Sea Research, (Главное управление глубоководных исследований (GUGI)), reporting to the Russian Defence Ministry.

 The pressure hull of the submarine is believed to be formed from up to seven interconnected titanium spherical elements; this limits space for living quarters and equipment, but grants increased structural strength.
 The vessel is powered by a nuclear reactor, and its exact operational depth is not in public information.
 It is known to have operated at about 2000–2500 m depth in the Arctic Ocean in 2012 and is capable of being carried by a modified Delta III-class submarine.

 The vessel has been described as a "spy submarine" that could possibly be used to tap into or sever underwater telecommunications cables.
 Russia has released little information about it officially and there are few photographs of it; the clearest is believed to have been taken inadvertently during a Top Gear Russia photo-shoot in Arkhangelsk.

 The nickname Losharik comes from the vessel's multi-spherical hull and was taken from a character in the Soviet animated film Losharik, a toy horse consisting of small spheres.
 The word losharik is a portmanteau of "лошадь" (loshad, 'horse') and "шарик" (sharik, 'small sphere').
 The NATO reporting name for this submarine is NORSUB-5.

 The vessel was referred to in a United States Northern Command briefing as a "dark target" whose activities should be tracked.

-The Project 09852 modified Oscar-class submarine Belgorod, was specially refitted in order to transport Losharik, in support of GUGI operations.
+The Project 09852 modified Oscar-class submarine Belgorod, was specially refitted beginning in 2012 in order to transport Losharik, in support of GUGI operations.
+The refit included both removing the cruise missile launch tube bay to make room for a new bay about 18 meters long that is capable of accommodating special operations submarines such as the Losharik or Paltus and lengthening the bow bay to 38 meters to accommodate the new Poseidon nuclear-powered torpedoes.
+Belgorod may have a revolving launcher capable of accommodating six Poseidons.